jassol/AsyncAlgos2004Cohort/Wednesday.md

 - If the interviewee puts all the linked list values in an array, note that there are many approaches to test if those array values are a palindrome.
 Any solution that keeps overall runtime at O(n) is fine.

-- If your interviewee comes up with a solution that is n time but requires looking at each node value more than once, give them a bonus challenge to write a solution that only looks at each node once (Solution 2)
+- If your interviewee comes up with a solution that is n time but requires looking at each node value more than once, give them a *~bonus challenge~* to write a solution that only looks at each node once (Solution 2)
   - Are there any data structures we've learned that could help solve this problem in one pass?
 Say... a stack?
   - Is there additional info about this linked list that would make this approach easier?
 Like, the midpoint?
 How can you find the midpoint of a linked list?

-- It is not technically necessary to be able to get to Solution 2- both solutions are n time and n space.
+- It is not technically necessary to be able to get to Solution 2- both solutions are `n` time and `n` space.
 But major style points if you do.

-- It is possible to solve this problem in O(n) time and O(1) space (better than the solutions below) if you reverse part of the linked list in-place.
-I omitted that answer because it is fairly long, but you can find the link at the bottom.
+- If we change the rules and make it okay to alter the linked list itself, it is possible to solve this problem in O(n) time and O(1) space, which is better than the solutions below.
+I linked that solution code at the bottom if you're interested.

 ## Solutions